By reading through this comprehensive guide, you will become a pro at using this brewing technique.

 So let’s dive in!

-When it comes to the cold brew ratio, no matter whether I make it in a French press or not, I use the same one, which results in a great (according to my taste) concentrate.
+I use the same cold brew ratio, no matter whether I make it in a French press or not.
+It results in a great (according to my taste) concentrate.

 As you might be aware – coffee brewing ratios are in grams, not in volume.